Majorana-magnon interactions in topological Shiba chains: Introduction

-Although many experiments have reported distinctive transport signatures in the form of a zero-bias conductance peak, which indicates the presence of MZMs, the origin of these zero-bias peaks is still under heavy debate as trivial zero modes (TZM) can display the same transport phenomenology \cite{Prada2020Andreev,DasSarma2021Disorderinduced,DasSarma2023Search}.
+Although many experiments have reported distinctive transport signatures in the form of a zero-bias conductance peak \cite{Nadj-Perge2014Observation,Ruby2015End,Pawlak2016Probing,Schneider2022Precursors}, which indicates the presence of MZMs, the origin of these zero-bias peaks is still under heavy debate: As trivial zero modes (TZMs) can display the same transport phenomenology for both nanowires \cite{Prada2020Andreev,DasSarma2021Disorderinduced,DasSarma2023Search} and YSR chains \cite{Sau2015Bound,Kim2018Tailoring,Kuster2022NonMajorana}, local probes have difficulty offering unambiguous signatures of MZMs.
 Therefore, the search for other direct and measurable manifestations of Majorana physics is ongoing.

-In this work we propose to harness the collective spin dynamics of a chain of magnetic impurities deposited on top of a two-dimensional Rashba $s$-wave SC to both detect MZMs and to infer their non-local character.
-A sketch of the system is showed in Fig.~\ref{Fig:Scheme}(a), depicting the spin-waves excitations (whose quanta are the magnons) interacting with the MZMs.
-Our approach takes advantage of the inherently strong coupling between the impurities and the superconducting condensate necessary for creating a 1D topological SC.
+In this paper we propose to harness the collective spin dynamics of a chain of magnetic impurities deposited on top of a two-dimensional (2D) Rashba $s$-wave SC to both detect MZMs and infer their non-local character.
+A sketch of the system is shown in Fig.~\ref{Fig:Scheme}(a), depicting the spin-wave excitations (whose quanta are the magnons) interacting with the MZMs.
+Our approach takes advantage of the inherently strong coupling between the impurities and the superconducting condensate necessary for creating a one-dimensional (1D) topological SC.
 We demonstrate that the uniform magnonic mode, which can be triggered by external $ac$ magnetic fields, becomes imprinted with the parity of the ground state and, moreover, can discriminate between MZMs and TZMs located at the end of the chain.
-That is because this mode is extended over the entire length of the chain and therefore susceptible of the non-locality of the MZMs.
-Its detection can be achieved by the ferromagnetic resonance spectroscopic techniques or by coupling it to confined electromagnetic fields in a microwave cavity (see Ref.~\cite{ZareRameshti2022Cavity} for a recent review).
+That is because this mode is extended over the entire length of the chain and therefore susceptible to the non-locality of the MZMs.
+Its detection can be achieved by ferromagnetic resonance spectroscopic techniques or by coupling it to confined electromagnetic fields in a microwave cavity (see Refs.~\cite{Tabuchi2014Hybridizing,Zhang2014Strongly,Lachance-Quirion2017Resolving,Yuan2022QuantumMagnonics,ZareRameshti2022Cavity,Zheng2023Tutorial} for recent progress and reviews).

-Our findings can be naturally extended to 2D magnetic clusters harboring chiral MZMs \cite{Menard2017Twodimensional,Kezilebieke2020Topological}, superconducting-semiconducting nanowires covered by magnetic insulators \cite{Vaitiekenas2021Zerobias}, or MZMs implementations based on carbon nanotubes proximitized by ferromagnets \cite{Desjardins2019Synthetic}.
+Our findings can be naturally extended to 2D magnetic clusters harboring chiral MZMs \cite{Menard2017Twodimensional,Kezilebieke2020Topological}, superconducting-semiconducting nanowires covered by magnetic insulators \cite{Vaitiekenas2021Zerobias}, or MZM implementations based on carbon nanotubes proximitized by ferromagnets \cite{Desjardins2019Synthetic}, since this proposal harnesses nonlocal Majorana-magnon coupling and the resulting parity-dependent spin susceptibility.